spacelift-io/user-documentation/docs/concepts/policy/stack-access-policy.md

 ### Protect administrative stacks

+!!! warning
+    The administrative flag is now deprecated and [will be gone on the 1st of June, 2026](../authorization/assigning-roles-stacks.md#migration-from-administrative-flag). **The flag will always return false from that date onwards**.

 [Administrative](../stack/README.md) stacks are powerful.
 Having **write** access to one is almost as good as being an **admin**, as you can define and attach [contexts](../configuration/context.md) and [policies](./README.md).
 In this policy, we deny **write** access to administrative stacks entirely.
 This works since access policies are not evaluated for **admin** users.

 ```opa